June 06, 2009

 Son of Bhutan: a Georgia first

-"Every Bhutanese refugee is
+Kamal Dahal: "Every Bhutanese refugee

-hoping to become a U.S. citizen.
+is hoping to become a U.S. citizen."

-"We love our country a lot and we can even
+We love our country a lot and we can even

 die for our motherland.
-We are patriotic."
+We are patriotic.

 (Kamal)

 When Kamal was three months old, his family fled political, social, and religious persecution in a violent mass exodus to United Nations-run refugee camps in southeastern Nepal.
-Living in squalid makeshift huts of bamboo and plastic, the homeless, stateless victims endured 17 years' struggle and poverty with hundreds of thousands of other exiles.
-And, while they could not return to their beloved homeland, they dreamed of a new beginning, to live in freedom and dignity as productive members of a society.
+Living in squalid makeshift huts of bamboo and plastic, the stateless victims endured 17 years' struggle and poverty with their 100,000 fellow exiles.
+They dreamed of a new beginning, to live in freedom and dignity as productive members of a society.

-The chance to seek resettlement to a third country under the United Nations Third-Country Resettlement Program for Refugees (UNHCR) reversed their fortunes.
-And so, eleven months ago, as part of one of the world's largest resettlement efforts, Kamal and his family — already traumatized by their decades-long ordeal, were relocated to Atlanta, Georgia.
+And, while they could not return to their beloved Bhutan, the chance to seek resettlement to a third country under the United Nations Third-Country Resettlement Program for Refugees reversed their fortunes.
+Eleven months ago, as part of one of the world's largest resettlement efforts, Kamal and his family — traumatized by their decades-long ordeals, were relocated to Atlanta, Georgia; the USA will resettle some 60,000 Bhutanese in a five-year span.

 From southeast Bhutan to southeast USA